jguillermofc/Pair-Potential-Energy/PPF-predicting-alpha/README.md

     * 3.4.
 Pair-potential energy-based archiving
 4. Conclusions and future work

-Aside from this supplementary material, in the following link you can download all the supplementary material, including plots, source code, and reference sets https://drive.google.com/drive/folders/1A5t6jugHHEUeAWwZ-amltfwxvNme0qOp?usp=sharing

-Also, you can find the source code (in C language) to generate pair-potential energy-based reference sets in the repository [Pair-Potential-Energy](https://github.com/jguillermofc/Pair-Potential-Energy/)

 **If a more detailed explanation is needed, we recommend reading the notebook side by side with a copy of the paper.**